-• These schedules are intended to show information for the last 10 fiscal years.
-Additional years will be displayed as they become available.
+- These schedules are intended to show information for the last 10 fiscal years.
+Additional years will be displayed as they become available. - The amounts presented for each fiscal year were determined (measured) as of June 30 of the fiscal year presented.